 AMY GOODMAN: Talk about the percentages — it’s quite something — of scientists who feel that their reports have been suppressed, that they can’t do the kind of research they want to do, that when they do the research they’re not allowed to talk about it.

 FRANCESCA GRIFO: There’s a number of issues here.
 I mean, one example is press releases.
 A scientist has an interesting set of results.
 They want to put that into a press release.
 They want to share the information, and they are delayed.
 It takes a long time to get that out, or the title of the press release is dramatically changed to make it something that isn’t interesting and exciting to the public, and obviously it doesn’t get covered.
-But what we found overall is that large numbers of scientists, 43% of those that we surveyed, for example, came back and said, you know, "I’m being asked to change my research.
+But what we found overall is that large numbers of scientists, 43 percent of those that we surveyed, for example, came back and said, you know, "I’m being asked to change my research.
 I’m being asked to do things like eliminate 'climate change' and 'global warming,' those words.
 I’m having trouble getting this stuff into peer-reviewed journals.
 I’m having trouble getting the word out."

 AMY GOODMAN: And who is doing it?